ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The Ghost in the Loop: The $20k Async Iterator Bug - <a href="https://medium.com/@sparknp1/the-ghost-in-the-loop-the-20k-async-iterator-bug-9d2efaf1070c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Monolith to Modular: A Strangler Migration Playbook - <a href="https://medium.com/@1511513790749/from-monolith-to-modular-a-strangler-migration-playbook-094da9f7c2c0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syntal`**
+✍️ **posted by `Olamilekan Lamidi`**

-<blockquote>How a simple syntax choice turned a high-traffic Node.js service into a memory-leaking nightmare.
+<blockquote>Every successful application eventually outgrows its original architecture.
+What started as a clean, well-structured monolith becomes a…
 Continue reading on Medium »</blockquote>

 <h3>2.
-From Code to Container: How I Dockerized EpicBook with Multi-Stage Builds, Nginx & MySQL (Part 2) - <a href="https://medium.com/@parimisridevi586/from-code-to-container-how-i-dockerized-epicbook-with-multi-stage-builds-nginx-mysql-part-2-6d5e6fe75d7e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Upgraded from Node 20 to 24 and CPU Usage Dropped.
+I Didn’t Change Any Code. - <a href="https://medium.com/@quicksilversel/i-upgraded-from-node-20-to-24-and-cpu-usage-dropped-i-didnt-change-any-code-d9c2cadcda85?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sridevi Parimi`**
+✍️ **posted by `Zoe`**

-<blockquote>From “works on my machine” to a production-ready containerized stack — here’s exactly how I did it.
+<blockquote>Why upgrading from Node 20 to 24 dropped CPU, smoothed event loop, and shortened GC pauses.
+No code changes.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your Node.js API Is Slow.
-Here’s Exactly Why (and How I Fix It) - <a href="https://medium.com/techtrends-digest/your-node-js-api-is-slow-heres-exactly-why-and-how-i-fix-it-eab13e48c270?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript’s WeakRef: The Feature You Probably Don’t Use But Should Understand - <a href="https://javascript.plainenglish.io/javascripts-weakref-the-feature-you-probably-don-t-use-but-should-understand-6eb25ef0883d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Annani Dev`**
+✍️ **posted by `Manish Prasad`**

-<blockquote>so yeah… one day everything looks fine
- then boom… API is slow, users waiting, frontend guy crying lol!!
+<blockquote>Most JavaScript developers go their entire careers without ever touching WeakRef.
+And honestly?
+That's probably a good thing.
+But it's one…
-Continue reading on Coffee☕ And Code »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Rate Limiting Algorithms Explained for Real Backend Systems - <a href="https://medium.com/@koltesanskar.1406/rate-limiting-algorithms-explained-for-real-backend-systems-41f22274d08c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Pagination, Search, and Filtering API with Node.js and MongoDB - <a href="https://medium.com/@srikarsrikanth09/building-a-pagination-search-and-filtering-api-with-node-js-and-mongodb-9d0834866752?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanskar Kolte`**
+✍️ **posted by `P Srikanth`**

-<blockquote>Understanding how different rate limiting strategies behave under real traffic — not just theory.
+<blockquote>Modern applications, especially e-commerce platforms, deal with large amounts of data.
+Displaying and managing this data efficiently is an…
 Continue reading on Medium »</blockquote>

 <h3>5.
-De um CLI para uma Full-Stack Factory: uma POC Open Source pragmática de Platform Engineering - <a href="https://medium.com/@sobral.jhonata/de-um-cli-para-uma-full-stack-factory-uma-poc-open-source-pragm%C3%A1tica-de-platform-engineering-44ea7b459df5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Socket.IO ile Gerçek Zamanlı Çok Oyunculu Oyun Geliştirmek - <a href="https://medium.com/t%C3%BCrk-telekom-bulut-teknolojileri/socket-io-ile-ger%C3%A7ek-zamanl%C4%B1-%C3%A7ok-oyunculu-oyun-geli%C5%9Ftirmek-ca9726c04b72?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jhonata Sobral`**
+✍️ **posted by `Enis Beygörüş`**

-<blockquote>Muitas equipes de software repetem mais trabalho do que percebem.
+<blockquote>1.Socket.IO Nedir?
-Continue reading on Medium »</blockquote>
+Continue reading on Turk Telekom Bulut Teknolojileri »</blockquote>

 <h3>6.
-Backend Developer Roadmap (Step-by-Step Guide for Beginners) - <a href="https://medium.com/@bhanubhana02/backend-developer-roadmap-step-by-step-guide-for-beginners-b6e97eeb3fac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a URL Shortener API with Node.js, Express, and MongoDB - <a href="https://medium.com/@srikarsrikanth09/building-a-url-shortener-api-with-node-js-express-and-mongodb-657c8155f340?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhanu pratap Bhana`**
+✍️ **posted by `P Srikanth`**

-<blockquote>Backend development may look overwhelming because of the long list of topics, but the truth is simple:
+<blockquote>URL shorteners are used everywhere — from social media to marketing campaigns — to turn long, complex links into short, easy-to-share URLs.
 Continue reading on Medium »</blockquote>

-<h3>7.
-MERN vs .NET vs Node.js: How to Pick the Best Tech Stack for Your Project in 2026 - <a href="https://medium.com/@clarkjoesph247/mern-vs-net-vs-node-js-how-to-pick-the-best-tech-stack-for-your-project-in-2026-80e5d9c7a989?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Clarkjoesph`**

-<blockquote>Choosing the right technology stack is one of the most important decisions when starting a web development project.
-With multiple powerful…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Sovereign-Eye Part 2: The “Horizon” of Local AI and the Wife-Reset Variable - <a href="https://medium.com/@vishwanathanraman/sovereign-eye-part-2-the-horizon-of-local-ai-and-the-wife-reset-variable-9168390989fd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishwanathanraman`**

-<blockquote>In my last post, I discussed the “Cloud Divorce” — the architectural shift toward owning your intelligence locally.
-Today, I’m reporting…
-Continue reading on Medium »</blockquote>

-<h3>9.
-How do you know which NoSQL database is best suited for your use case? - <a href="https://levelup.gitconnected.com/how-do-you-know-which-nosql-database-is-best-suited-for-your-use-case-651eaa6e1319?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aditya Solge`**

-<blockquote>In my teaching experience, I have observed several misconceptions around databases among students and professionals.
-Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How I Built a Free Online Time Toolkit with Next.js 16 (PWA, i18n, Web Audio) - <a href="https://medium.com/@kweon82tani/how-i-built-a-free-online-time-toolkit-with-next-js-16-pwa-i18n-web-audio-b66281916405?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Omnichannel Marketing: Creating Seamless Customer Experiences in 2026 - <a href="https://medium.com/@pawan4quickupp/omnichannel-marketing-creating-seamless-customer-experiences-in-2026-f8b3dcc62ff6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `tani`**
+✍️ **posted by `Pawan Reddy`**

-<blockquote>A story about building Clock-Tani — 9 free time-management tools in a single PWA, written with Next.js 16 App Router.
-Live at…
+<blockquote>In 2026, customers no longer think in terms of channels; they expect a single, fluid brand experience.
+Whether they discover a product on…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The End of Syntax: Coding Standards in an Agentic Age - <a href="https://medium.com/@gautschcodes/the-end-of-syntax-coding-standards-in-an-agentic-age-387ee95f8b4c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+API Security: Best Practices with Simple Examples (Complete Guide) - <a href="https://medium.com/@techaiinsights2022/api-security-best-practices-with-simple-examples-complete-guide-23d39c45d282?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dan Gautsch`**
+✍️ **posted by `TechAI`**

-<blockquote>Ten years ago, I gave a talk at LibertyJS called, “Everyone Needs Standards.”
-The presentation focused on a simple premise: as engineers…
+<blockquote>API security means protecting your API so that only the right users and systems can access it, they can perform only the actions they are…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Docker for Beginners: From Zero to Multi-Container Applications - <a href="https://towardsdev.com/docker-for-beginners-from-zero-to-multi-container-applications-582ae7ab71e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Essential web Development Features for Modern Websites - <a href="https://medium.com/@rotapix7/essential-web-development-features-for-modern-websites-aae91c9f26e4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Isha Shaw`**
+✍️ **posted by `Rotapix Interactive`**

-<blockquote>Everything you need to go from “it works on my machine” to production-ready containers
+<blockquote>Building a Strong Website Foundation
-Continue reading on Towards Dev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-I Searched for “Caching” — and the Word Never Appeared Once in the Results - <a href="https://medium.com/@balasubramanim/i-searched-for-caching-and-the-word-never-appeared-once-in-the-results-52acf3697635?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Beginner to Job Placement: My 6-Month Web Development Journey with Programming Hero - <a href="https://medium.com/@lavibuddin.ashik/from-beginner-to-job-placement-my-6-month-web-development-journey-with-programming-hero-e756c9f2c599?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Balasubramani Mani`**
+✍️ **posted by `Md.
+Lavib Uddin Ashik`**

-<blockquote>I’m an Engineer with 12 years of experience.
-In Project 4, I built a knowledge bot that could answer questions from my own documents.
-In…
+<blockquote>In today’s fast-evolving digital world, web development has become one of the most valuable and in-demand skills.
+But like many others, my…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Ghost in the Loop: The $20k Async Iterator Bug - <a href="https://medium.com/@sparknp1/the-ghost-in-the-loop-the-20k-async-iterator-bug-9d2efaf1070c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond Static Validation: The Factory Pattern for Zod and React Hook Form - <a href="https://javascript.plainenglish.io/beyond-static-validation-the-factory-pattern-for-zod-and-react-hook-form-c8137adf5118?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Daniru Perera`**

+<blockquote>How to bridge global React state and schema validation in multi-tenant enterprise apps without losing your mind.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Stop Waiting for Frontend to Finish — This Changed My Entire Workflow - <a href="https://medium.com/@choudharyumesh986/stop-waiting-for-frontend-to-finish-this-changed-my-entire-workflow-0c0566ef4535?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Umesh Choudhary`**

+<blockquote>As a full-stack developer, switching between backend and frontend isn’t a choice — it’s the workflow.
+Continue reading on Medium »</blockquote>

+<h3>7.
+10 Real-World Backend Problems No Tutorial Ever Tells You About - <a href="https://javascript.plainenglish.io/10-real-world-backend-problems-no-tutorial-ever-tells-you-about-7269ed3d933c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Qasim`**

+<blockquote>Your Backend Doesn’t Handle Errors.
+It Just Acknowledges Them.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+Stop Over-Designing Your Store: Why I Went “Anti-Design” with WooCommerce - <a href="https://medium.com/@BeamDan/stop-over-designing-your-store-why-i-went-anti-design-with-woocommerce-5380305aa776?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syntal`**
+✍️ **posted by `Beam Dan`**

-<blockquote>How a simple syntax choice turned a high-traffic Node.js service into a memory-leaking nightmare.
+<blockquote>Let’s be real for a second — most e-commerce sites today are an absolute nightmare to browse.
 Continue reading on Medium »</blockquote>

 <br/>